ivanbueno/ivanbueno.com/content/posts/what-is-this-made-of.md

 ---

-This site is made with [Hugo](http://gohugo.io/).
-Hugo is a static site engine written in Go.

-It is hosted on [Github Pages](https://pages.github.com/).
+This website is made with [Hugo](http://gohugo.io/), a static site engine written in Go, and hosted on [Github Pages](https://pages.github.com/).